-Untitled I, II and VI are series of photographs that depict urban spaces: city scapes, buildings, vegetation and urban objects.
+Untitled I, II and VI are series of photographs that depict urban spaces: buildings, vegetation and urban objects.
 Together they create an image of an ideal city, where buildings exist in harmony with trees, plants and other greenery.
-Such cities offer balanced conditions for urban living.
-Josef emphasizes the importance of the green spaces by depicting them in each photograph: a city park, panorama of hills behind a town's skyline, trees casting reflections on a glass and steel building.
+Such cities offer balanced conditions for healthy, urban living.
+Josef emphasizes the importance of the green spaces by depicting them in each photograph: a city park, panorama of hills behind a town skyline, trees, casting reflections on a glass and steel building.

 Urban Landscape, 2011, 55 x 43 cm, Lambda C-type print, mounted on Forex in a wooden frame (without glass)

-Another series of photographs is called Portraits, which explores virtual identity and social media.
+Another series of photographs, Portraits, explores virtual identity and social media.
 “Everyone uploads a vast number of images of themselves to their social media profiles, but it contradicts with their true selves.
 An individual’s identity is super-complex and it cannot be captured in a snapshot,” explains Josef.
 To find a 'profile photo' that would be appropriate, Josef looked outside the internet and in the art world of 1918.
 It was then, Kazimir Malevich introduced monochrome painting - a rendition of a multidimensional, infinite space that represents nothing, but itself.
 Combining Malevich's idea with latest technology for digital photography, Josef photographed the Self-portrait - an ultimate profile photo.

 Self-portrait, 2013, digital photograph, lambda C-type print, framed (with glass)